dattgoswami/hapi-fhir-playground/README.md

 * [x] Commit your work

+### Further enhancements:
+1. The entry point for the application(main method) can be separated from the SampleClient.
+2. Batching can be used to reduce the number of API calls made to the server.
+It could be done by changing the type of Bundle and then using BundleEntryComponent to accumulate the last names from that batch to query.
+3. performPatientSearch method can be made asynchronous to return CompletableFuture<Bundle> instead of Bundle.

 Note: Caching can also be disabled by sleeping for > 61s duration before the next batch of requests and we'd get a cache miss
   Reference: https://smilecdr.com/docs/fhir_storage_relational/performance_and_caching.html